pulumi/docs/content/blog/running-a-serverles-nodejs-http-server-on-aws-and-azure/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Running a Serverless Node.js HTTP Server on AWS and Azure"
-authors: ["chris-smith"]
+authors: ["cyrus-najmabadi"]
-tags: ["todo"]
+tags: ["serverless"]
-date: "2017-01-01"
+date: "2018-10-02"

-draft: true
-description: "TODO: Put in a reasonable summary"
+description: "The newly introduced cloud.HttpServer in Pulumi makes it easy to serve a standard Node.js HTTP server as a serverless API on any cloud platform.
+In this post, we walk through some of the background on why we introduced this new API and how it fits into the Node.js HTTP ecosystem."
 ---

 The newly
 introduced [cloud.HttpServer](https://github.com/pulumi/pulumi-cloud/blob/master/api/httpServer.ts) in